Chart Color Schemes

 Cornubia has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Notable ones include Loganlea Station Relocation Project, Cornubia Town Centre, Meadowbrook Health Centre, and River Gardens Estate - Stage 3 & 4.
+AreaSearch has identified ten projects likely impacting the area.
+Notable projects include Loganlea Station Relocation Project, Cornubia Town Centre, Meadowbrook Health Centre, and River Gardens Estate - Stage 3 & 4.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.